-Title: Confirming work activities and resources for an occupational work area in the workplace Learning outcomes The learner will be able to: earner can: 4 Identify work activities which influence each other and make the best use of the resources available.
+Title: Confirming work activities and resources for an occupational work area in the workplace Learning outcomes The learner will be able to: ssment criteria arner can: 4 Identify work activities which influence each other and make the best use of the resources available.
 4.1 Determine work activities that have an influence on each other.
-4.2 Evaluate which work activities make the best use of available resources in relation to: - occupations and/or customers associated with the work - tools, plant and/or ancillary equipment - materials and components.
-4.3 Explain different methods and sources that can identify which work activities influence each other.
-Describe how to determine the sequence of work activities and how long each work activity will take.
-Describe what zero and low carbon requirements are.
-Explain how work activities and different ways of using resources can impact on zero and low carbon requirements, and make a positive contribution to the environment. circumstance circumstances that require Evaluate project progress against the work programme to identify any changed circumstances. programme a alterations to the work programme and justify them to decision makers.
-5.2 Inform line management and/or customers on the type and extent of any required changes to the work programme.
-Explain how to identify possible alterations to the work programme to meet changed circumstances relating to action lists, method statements, duration, schedules and/or occupation specific requirements.
+4.2 Evaluate which work activities make the best use of available resources in relation to: occupations and/or customers associated with the work tools, plant and/or ancillary equipment materials and components.
+Explain different methods and sources that can identify which work activities influence each other.
+4.4 Describe how to determine the sequence of work activities and how long each work activity will take.
+4.5 Describe what zero and low carbon requirements are.
+4.6 Explain how work activities and different ways of using resources can impact on zero and low carbon requirements, and make a positive contribution to the environment. circumstance circumstances that require Evaluate project progress against the work programme to identify any changed circumstances. alterations to programme a to decision m nd justify them 5.2 Inform line management and/or customers on the type and extent of any required changes to the work programme.
+5.3 Explain how to identify possible alterations to the work programme to meet changed circumstances relating to action lists, method statements, duration, schedules and/or occupation specific requirements.
 Explain how to assess contractual/work effects resulting from alterations to the work programme.
-Explain the methods used to justify to decision makers on the effects resulting from alterations to the work programme.
+5.5 Explain the methods used to justify to decision makers on the effects resulting from alterations to the work programme.

-Title: Confirming work activities and resources for an occupational work area in the workplace Additional inform ation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Confirming work activities and resources for an occupational work area in the workplace Additional information about this unit Assessment Guidance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 Subject Sector Area 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 33